sinsys/quiz-app-remastered/README.md

 #### Misc CSS
 - What does CSS stand for?
 - How would you set a background color to red?
-- What does box-sizing: border box do?
+- What does `box-sizing: border box` do?
-- What is the difference between position: inline and position: inline-block?
+- What is the difference between `position: inline` and `position: inline-block`?
 - What color would the `<p id='foo' class='para'>` paragraph be?

 #### Conditionals
 - What are two types of conditional statements in JavaScript?
-- What will this conditional statement evaluate to?
 - When would you use a switch statement?
 - What will this conditional statement evaluate to?

 #### Objects
-- How do we console.log the value of the make of this car?
+- How do we `console.log` the value of the make of this car?
-- How do we push all of an object's keys into a new array called carProps?
+- How do we push all of an object's keys into a new array called `carProps`?
 - What do you call a property of an object that is a function?
 - What makes an object different than an array?
-- What would the following code console.log?
+- What would the following code `console.log`?

 ------------